 The Leg Extension test is an isometric strength test as a measure of lower body strength.
-This test is part of the protocol for the Groningen Fitness Test for the Elderly.
+In this test, the participant sits on a table and attempts to extend the leg.

-- purpose: to measure lower body strength
+purpose: to measure lower body strength.

 equipment required: a table and a specially constructed box with two arm supports, connected to a screen.

-- procedure: The participant sits on the table between the arm supports with their lower legs hanging down (knee angle 90°).
+procedure: The participant sits on the table between the arm supports with their lower legs hanging down (knee angle 90°).
 A shin guard attached to a resistance is fastened around the right lower leg of the participant, who must try to extend the right leg by raising the lower leg with maximum strength and hold that position for 3 seconds.
 During the test, the participant may lean on the arm supports.
 Explosive movements should be avoided.
 The score is given in kilograms of force.
 After one practice trial, the best score of three trials is recorded.
 The resting period between trials is approximately 30 s.

 scoring: The measurement is in Kg force.
 The higher score indicates a better performance.

-- disadvantages: the blocks specifically for this test needs to be obtained
+disadvantages: the blocks specifically for this test needs to be obtained

 target population: this test was designed specifically for the elderly population.

-- reference: Koen A.P.Lemmink, Han Kemper, Mathieu H.G. de Greef, and Piet Rispens P, Stevens M, Reliability of the Groningen Fitness Test for the Elderly, Journal of Aging and Physical Activity, 2001, 9, 194-212
+reference: Koen A.P.Lemmink, Han Kemper, Mathieu H.G. de Greef, and Piet Rispens P, Stevens M, Reliability of the Groningen Fitness Test for the Elderly, Journal of Aging and Physical Activity, 2001, 9, 194-212